Henry County Diagnostic Center

 - Diagnostic X-Ray

-Conducting over 60,000 exams per year, the Diagnostic Center is also home to one of the premier women’s center for digital mammography as well as Bone Densitometry.
-The Digital Mammography unit is fully accredited by the American College of Radiology and has been chosen as a “pink ribbon facility.”
-Another feature of the diagnostic center is that the ladies’ visiting the center will be offered individual dressing rooms located within the women’s center for privacy and comfort.
-Offering this type of advanced technology and service is what made the HCMC Diagnostic Center stand out as one of the best in the nation.
+Another feature of the diagnostic center is that ladies’ visiting the center will be offered individual dressing rooms located within the women’s center for privacy and comfort and given a warm robe to wear during their exam.
+Offering this type of advanced technology and service is what made the Diagnostic Center stand out as one of the best in the nation.

 The Henry County Diagnostic Center was also voted by Imaging Economics as one of the best Radiology Facilities for 2013.